infinyon/fluvio/DEVELOPER.md

 ## Starting SC

-The Streaming Controller (SC) is controller for fluvio cluster.
+The Streaming Controller (SC) is the controller for Fluvio cluster.
 You only start a single SC for a single Fluvio cluster.

-Following command, will start sc with default port (9003) and rust log level:
+To run the SC, you'll need to build and run the `fluvio-run` executable:

 ```
-$ RUST_LOG=fluvio=debug flvd cluster run sc
+$ RUST_LOG=fluvio=debug cargo run --bin fluvio-run -- sc
 ```

 ## Starting SPU

-After SC is started, you can start adding unmanaged (custom SPU).
+After SC is started, you can start adding unmanaged (custom) SPUs.

-For each SPU, register spu.
-For example, following registere spu with 5001 with public and private ports.
+For each SPU, first register the SPU.
+For example, the following registers a SPU with ID 5001 with public and private ports.
-Normally, you only need to register SPU once.
+Normally, you only need to register a SPU once.

 ```
-$ flvd custom-spu register --id 5001 --public-server 0.0.0.0:9010 --private-server  0.0.0.0:9011
+$ flvd cluster spu register --id 5001 --public-server 0.0.0.0:9010 --private-server  0.0.0.0:9011
 ```

 Then you can start SPU 5001

 ```
-$ RUST_LOG=fluvio=debug flvd cluster run spu -i 5001 -p 0.0.0.0:9010 -v 0.0.0.0:9011 > /tmp/spu_5001.log
+$ cargo run --bin fluvio-run -- spu -i 5001 -p 0.0.0.0:9010 -v 0.0.0.0:9011 > /tmp/spu_5001.log
 ```

-The logs can be founded in `/tmp/spu_5001`.log.
+The logs can be found in `/tmp/spu_5001.log`.

 Now, you should see SPU being active:

 ```
-$ flvd spu list
+$ flvd cluster spu list
  ID    NAME             STATUS  TYPE      RACK  PUBLIC        PRIVATE
  5001  custom-spu-5001  Online  "custom"   -    0.0.0.0:9010  0.0.0.0:9011
 ```